Pennant's colobus: Distribution and habitat

 Pennant's red colobus is found in several locations in western Central Africa.
 The nominate subspecies, P. p. pennantii is endemic to Bioko, an island 32 km off the coast of Equatorial Guinea.
 The monkeys are largely restricted to the south-west part of the island and have a total range of less than 500 km2.
 The suggestion that this species has been found on Pico Basile, the highest mountain on the island, has been discounted.
-Fewer than five thousand animals in this sub-species are believed to exist, with number falling substantially between 1986 and 2006.
+Fewer than five thousand animals in this subspecies are believed to exist, with number falling substantially between 1986 and 2006.
 The Bouvier's red colobus occurs in the Republic of Congo in the tract of land on the right bank of the lower Congo River and along the lower reaches of the River Alima to the mouth of the River Likouala-aux-Herbes, both being tributaries of the Congo River.
 The Niger Delta red colobus is found between the Forcados-Nikrogha Creek and the Sagbama-Osiama-Agboi Creek in the wet forests of the Niger Delta region of Nigeria.
 Pennant's red colobus is an arboreal species and is found in both primary and secondary forest and also in marshy forest.

 Biology

 Like other red colobus monkeys, Pennant's red colobus lives in troops which may consist of twelve to eighty individuals occupying a territory of 25 to 150 hectares.
 The troops have several males and a rather larger number of females and juveniles.
 They move through the canopy with agility, leaping from tree to tree and making use of the elasticity of the branches.
 The gestation period is probably about five months before a single infant is born.

 Pennant's red colobus monkeys have been little studied, but their diet is likely to be similar to that of other red colobus monkeys.
-They mainly consist of fresh leaves supplemented by flowers, fruit, and seeds.
+It mainly consists of fresh leaves supplemented by flowers, fruit, and seeds.
 They have specialist teeth that can macerate leaves and break up tough but pliant unripe fruit and the seeds embedded in the flesh.
 Their multi-chambered stomach permits fermentation to occur and they can alternate between a leaf-based and a seed-based diet.
 They tend to select foliage with a high protein to fibre ratio and a low tannin content.
 One of their favourite food trees is Fleroya ledermannii.